mghextreme/sports/README.md

 * Requires [database](#database) to be setup

-> Alternatively, you can run the API Mock from the `api-mock` folder, which doesn't require database setup

 ## App

 To start the Angular application, run the following command within the `/app` folder: